 The Vitesse Rush uses a simplistic 250w geared front hub motor – this electric bike motor technology is hardly cutting edge and has been around for many years.
 But these motors are usually very reliable and fairly easy to sort out if they ever do go wrong (for a DIY enthusiast).
 The motor is activated by a cadence-based pedal assist sensor, so when you start pedalling the sensor measures pedal rotations and starts the motor – this gives the electric assist a very on/off feel, but also means it’s very responsive.

 Performance is going to be adequate – small front hub motors are in their element on gently undulating terrain with moderate hills.
 Where they underperform is on very steep hill climbs.
 The motor is controlled by a simple KT-890 LED display that has three assist modes: Low, medium and high.
 There’s also an LED battery and speed indicator.
 Again, these displays are easy to get hold of and cheap to replace if they fail.

 The rack-mounted battery is 36v 6.8Ah which equates to 244 watt hours.
 This will give you enough assisted range to get you around 20 miles on a charge.
 A higher range could be achievable if the assist is only used for hills.
 The charging time for this battery will be in the region of 5-6 hours.

 One of the benefits of small hub motors is they are quite lightweight and they offer very little in the way of resistance when not in use – the upshot of this, is the Vitesse Rush can be ridden like an ordinary bike without any significant increase in pedalling difficulty.

-For the price, the Vitesse Rush e-bike is incredibly well catered for and has all the extras you’ll need – there’s front and rear mudguards, pannier rack, rear wheel security lock, a side stand, bell and even front and rear lights.
+For the price, the Vitesse Rush e-bike is incredibly well catered for and has all the extras you’ll need – there are front and rear mudguards, a pannier rack, rear wheel security lock, a side stand, a bell and even front and rear lights.